-Learn & Grow/Skilled Nursing/7 Benefits Skilled Nursing Can Provide Your Loved One
+Learn & Grow/Skilled Nursing/7 Benefits of Skilled Nursing for Seniors

 Skilled Nursing

-Once a person leaves the hospital after being treated for or recovering from serious illness, surgery or injury, the next step is usually admittance into a skilled nursing facility.
-Some seniors and families prefer to return home after a hospital stay, rather than entering a senior living community with skilled nursing care.
-While keeping seniors in their own homes to recover is an understandable decision, home health care and even standard nursing homes simply can’t match the many benefits of skilled nursing care.
-The skilled services, medical attention, and insurance coverage alone are reasons to seriously consider skilled nursing care, but there are many often-overlooked benefits to consider as well.
+While keeping seniors in their own homes to receive care is an understandable decision, home health care and even standard nursing homes simply can’t match the many benefits of skilled nursing care.
+The skilled services, around-the-clock care, and possible insurance coverage alone are reasons many seniors and their loved ones seriously consider skilled nursing care, but there are many often overlooked benefits to consider as well.

 7 Benefits of Skilled Nursing Care

 When seniors are hospitalized for an illness or injury, the potential for rehospitalization is always a concern.
-The goal of skilled nursing care is to avoid rehospitalization by either regaining some level of independence through rehabilitation or staying in skilled nursing for longer periods of time with the comforts of home, rather than a hospital.
-One of the standard benefits of skilled nursing care is ongoing medical monitoring to avoid hypertension and other health risks that often occur after a hospital stay.
-Wound care, injections, catheter care, physical therapy, and monitoring of vital signs are all skilled nursing care services that help seniors stay out of the hospital.
+The goal of skilled nursing care is to avoid rehospitalization by either regaining some level of independence through rehabilitation or staying in skilled nursing for longer periods with the comforts of home, rather than a hospital.
+One of the standard benefits of skilled nursing care is ongoing health monitoring.
+Wound care, injections, catheter care, physical therapy, and monitoring of vital signs are all skilled nursing care services that can be performed outside a hospital setting.

 Sudden changes in health can be overwhelming for seniors, especially after a debilitating illness or injury.
-Isolation can make it even worse.
-Being surrounded by caring nurses, team members, and other residents is one of most valuable but often overlooked benefits of skilled nursing care.
-In many communities with skilled nursing care, just like independent living and assisted living, residents are able to participate in engaging, uplifting social programming that’s designed for their level of mobility.
+Isolation can make these feelings even worse.
+Being surrounded by caring nurses, team members, and other residents is one of the most valuable but often overlooked benefits of skilled nursing care.
+In many communities with skilled nursing care, just like independent living and assisted living, residents can participate in engaging, uplifting social programming that’s designed for their level of mobility.
 Such programming has been shown to significantly benefit skilled nursing residents’ physical health progress and, equally important, their mental health.

-Skilled nursing facility residents have access to not just around-the-clock scheduled care, but are also protected by the presence of immediate emergency care available for any medical situation that might occur.
-Registered nurses, licensed practical nurses and certified nursing assistants are standard caregivers in most communities.
-In addition, on-site physicians specialized in internal medicine, gerontology, podiatry, dentistry, optometry and neurology are also frequently on-site to provide a wide range of medical care.
+Skilled nursing facility residents have access to not just around-the-clock scheduled care but also benefit from the immediate emergency response if they need it.
+Registered nurses, licensed practical nurses, and certified nursing assistants are standard caregivers in most communities.
+In addition, on-site physicians specialized in internal medicine, gerontology, podiatry, dentistry, optometry, and neurology are also frequently on-site to provide a wide range of care.

 In skilled nursing care, either long-term or short-term, community team members go to great lengths to build relationships with residents rather than just provide medical care.
 They tailor treatments to the individual, an approach that runs counter to the standardized care found in many hospitals and nursing homes.

-Medicare-certified skilled nursing facilities require comprehensive patient assessments for every new resident who enters the facility.
-Daily assessments and skilled care start the day you arrive at the skilled nursing facility.
+Medicare-certified skilled nursing facilities require comprehensive patient assessments for every new resident who enters.
+Daily assessments and skilled care start the day you arrive.
 The first recorded assessment must be within the first 8 days of your stay, known as the 5-day assessment.
 Medicare also requires recording assessments on the 14-day, 30-day, 60-day, and 90-day mark of your covered stay.
-The skilled nursing facility must do this until you’re discharged, or you’ve used all 100 days of coverage in your benefit period.
+The skilled nursing center must do this until you’re discharged, or you’ve used all 100 days of coverage in your benefit period.
 Each assessment includes:

 • Your current physical and mental condition